 1. What Is the Role of the Integrator in Larger Scrum Projects?

 Integrators are sometimes needed for large agile projects involving independent but closely coordinated subsystems.
 They are responsible for integrating subsystems as well as testing, which may be done by an external testing team.

 2. What Is the Role of the Independent Testing and Audit Team in Larger Scrum Projects?

 During the product development lifecycle, an independent testing and audit team may work alongside Scrum team members.

-Technical and domain experts have the knowledge of technology and understand the vast variety of stakeholders’ expectations and requirements.
+Technical and domain experts have the knowledge of technology and understand the wide variety of stakeholders' expectations and requirements.